Skip to Main Content

 • Use the 'Save as Publication Set' option.

-1. You can now look deeper at the institution’s contribution to the SDG in the Overview, Benchmarking and Trends modules, based upon the SDG search query.
+1. You can now look deeper at the institution’s contribution to the SDG in the Explore "Summary", Benchmark "All Metrics" sections, based upon the SDG search query.

 Learn more